Information for authors

 FedCSIS announces two separate calls for papers, with the deadlines for submissions about three weeks apart: Call for Regular Papers and Call for Position Papers.

 Papers submitted within the Call for Regular Papers can be accepted, by the event’s Program Committee, in one of the three categories: full papers, short papers or communication papers.
-Regular papers must consist of minimum 4 and maximum 12 pages at submission, but when accepted they will be published with the following stricter size restrictions: minimum 10 and up to 12 pages for full papers, minimum 4 and up to 5 pages for short papers, and minimum 4 and up to 8 pages for communication papers.
-More pages can be added, for an additional fee (see details).
+Regular papers must consist of minimum 4 and maximum 12 pages at submission, but when accepted they will be published with the following stricter size restrictions: minimum 8 and up to 12 pages for full papers, minimum 4 and up to 6 pages for short papers, and minimum 6 and up to 8 pages for communication papers.
+More pages can be added to full papers, for an additional fee (see details).

 Full and short papers constitute Proceedings of the FedCSIS conference – they are published electronically in a volume of “Annals of Computer Science and Information Systems” (ACSIS) and are submitted for inclusion in the IEEE Xplore Digital Library.
 ACSIS Volumes with Proceedings of the FedCSIS conference are submitted for indexation in Web of Science, SCOPUS, DBLP, Index Copernicus and other indexing services (see, Indexation for more details).